 With this prior knowledge and the tools, you are well equipped to measure your own performance.
 If you are doing this yourself, I suggest the following procedure:

-- Activate or implement an optimization.
+- Activate or implement an optimisation.

 Many people try to achieve a score of 100 with PageSpeed Insights.
 There is nothing wrong with this at first, except that it is not necessary to achieve the full score.
 Other tools measure differently and what is a 100 in PageSpeed Insights may not be as good in GTmetrix.
-Besides, it is much more important to get from a 30 to a 90 than from a 90 to a 100.
+It is also much more important to get from a 30 to a 90 than from a 90 to a 100.

 Improve WordPress performance